 Casio AS-L Calculator

-From a functionality standpoint, the AS-L adds a memory register, as well as the ability to operate in fixed and full floating decimal mode.
-The AS-L also properly deals with negative numbers, properly handles overflow and error conditions, and also provides round-off/truncate functionality.
-All of these improvements over the 121-A/AS-A are due to the dramatically improved technology in the AS-L.
+As compared to the 121-A/AS-S, the AS-L adds an accumulator-style memory register, as well as the ability to operate in fixed and full floating decimal mode.
+The AS-L also properly supports operations with negative numbers, properly handles overflow and error conditions, as well as round-off/truncate functionality.
+All of these improvements over the earlier 121-A/AS-A and 121-B/AS-B are due to the use of Large Scale Integration chips, and a microcoded architecture that provides a much more flexible environment for implementating additional features, with the only limitation being the amount of ROM (read-only memory) that contains the microcode that implements the functionality of the calculator.

 Internal view of Casio AS-L

-The machine is built in a similar fashion to the 121-A, but because of the use of LSI circuitry and integrated circuit Nixie drivers, the entirety of the circuitry of the AS-L resides on a single circuit board, as opposed to a two card stack in the 121-A. The Casio internal identification for the AS-L is 12F.
+The AS-L is mechanically constructed in a similar fashion to the 121-A/AS-A and 121-B/AS-B, but because of the use of LSI circuitry and integrated circuit Nixie tube driver circuitry, the entirety of the logic of the AS-L resides on a single circuit board, as opposed to a two card stack in the 121-A/AS-A and 121-B/AS-B calculators.

 Closer view of the early LSI IC Chipset of the Casio AS-L

-The AS-L uses a four-chip chipset to make up the "CPU" of the machine.
+The AS-L uses a four-chip chipset that comprises the "CPU" of the machine.
 These chips are made by Hitachi, and have part numbers HD3210, HD3211, HD3212, and HD3214.
-The HD3210 handles keyboard management; the HD3211 contains the main timing and general control logic; the HD3212 contains the Arithmetic-Logic Unit; and the HD3214 contains the shift registers that make up the working registers of the calculator.
-A fifth large-scale device (HN3203) is a ROM (Read-Only Memory) that contains the microcoded program that operates the calculator.
-All of these devices are made with ceramic packages with metal lids to cover the chip itself.
-Along with the large-scale chips, there are a number of other plastic-packaged IC's in the machine which provide glue and display drive functions.
-These include three oddly-packaged Toshiba T4097 Nixie tube driver devices, a NEC uPD116(BCD to 1-of-10 decoder for the Nixie tubes), a NEC uPD13(Buffer/Driver), seven Hitachi HD3227(Shift Register) IC's, and one Toshiba T1191(Keyboard Encoder).
-The twelve-digit Nixie tube array is located in a small subassembly, with a metal support structure for the Nixie tubes and a circuit board with the connections for the Nixie tubes.
-The display subassembly connects to the main board via hand-wired interconnects.
-Each Nixie tube contains the digits zero through nine along with a right-hand decimal point.
+The HD3210 handles keyboard management; the HD3211 contains the main timing and microcode sequencing logic; the HD3212 is the ALU (Arithmetic-Logic Unit) that performs basic binary arithmetic and logic operations; and the HD3214 contains three 64-bit shift registers that provide the working registers of the calculator.
+A fifth large-scale device, also made by Hitachi, is the HN3203 ROM that contains the microcoded firmware that defines the functionality of the calculator.
+All of these devices are packaged in dual-inline ceramic carriers with metal lids to cover the chip itself.
+Along with the large-scale chips, there are a number of other plastic-packaged IC's in the machine which provide glue logic and display drive functions.
+These include three unusually-packaged Toshiba T4097 Nixie tube driver devices; a NEC µPD116(binary to 1-of-10 decoder for the Nixie tubes), a NEC µPD13(Buffer/Driver), seven Hitachi HD3227(Four Flip-Flops) IC's, and one Toshiba T1191(Keyboard Encoder).
+The twelve-digit Nixie tube array is located in a small subassembly, with a metal support structure for the Hitachi CD-71 Nixie tubes and a circuit board with the connections for the Nixie tubes.
+The display subassembly connects to the main board via individual hand-wired interconnects.
+Each Nixie tube contains approximately 1/2-inch tall digits, zero through nine, along with a right-hand decimal point.
 Situated at the left end of the display panel is a small incandescent lamp that lights through an orange-colored lens in the shape of a '-' symbol to indicate a negative number in the display.

 The Display Subsystem